Adele has been a youth services librarian for 25 years and a mother to a daughter from China for 20 years.

 For more craft ideas, see Easy Printable Projects for Year of the Pig.

-This article first shows 3 different templates for pop-up cards, ranging from medium skill level to very easy.
-Se the photo below for pictures of the finished cards.
+- Pop-up Cards: This article first shows three different templates for pop-up cards, ranging from medium skill level to very easy.

-Next, this article includes over 20 templates for cards you can fold horizontally or vertically, as well as some that are meant to be printed postcard style.
-See the photo for some samples of what the printable patterns look like.
+- Vertical, Horizontal, and Postcard Versions: Next, this article includes over 20 templates for cards you can fold horizontally or vertically, as well as some that are meant to be printed postcard style.

 How to Use These Templates for Your Craft Projects

 At the bottom of this article, you will find the links for printable templates.
-I have one link for everything that is is in portrait orientation, and one for everything that is in landscape orientation.
+I have one link for everything that is in portrait orientation and one for everything that is in landscape orientation.

-You'll notice that many of the greeting cards have big blank spaces on them.
+You'll notice that many greeting cards have big blank spaces on them.
 Those spaces will be the part of the card that is folded over after you have printed it out.

-Each of these cards includes the Chinese characters that say "Happy New Year" and underneath is the pinyin version of the same saying.
-In this video "Learn How to Say 'Happy New Year in Chinese,'" you can hear how to pronounce Xīn nián kuài lè, which means, "Happy New Year."
+Each of these cards includes Chinese characters that say "Happy New Year," and underneath is the pinyin version of the same saying.
+In this video, "Learn How to Say 'Happy New Year in Chinese,'" you can hear how to pronounce Xīn nián kuài lè, which means, "Happy New Year."

 The pinyin version shows you how the words are pronounced using the English alphabet.
 Here is a handy site with a chart that shows all the ways pinyin sounds can be written.
 What I especially like is that the site includes audio so that you can actually hear it.

-I had great fun with this one.
-If you’ve ever seen one of Robert Sabuda’s books, you know that he is a genius with cutting and folding paper.
+I especially had fun with the fancy pig pop-up card.
+If you’ve ever seen one of Robert Sabuda’s books, you know that he is a genius at cutting and folding paper.
 Fortunately for us, he’s put some pop-up designs on his site.

 You’ll need two pieces of card stock to make this card.
 Follow the directions and the pictures carefully, and you’ll have a great little pop-up card.
 It looks complicated, but Sabuda includes detailed directions and photos for every step, so it's actually easier than it looks.
 See below for a sample of what the pop-out portion looks like when it's all colored, cut, and glued.